R.P. Gravely-A.J. Lester Art Garden

 Welded Horseshoes, 2017

-LOVEwork "O" is a sphere made of horseshoes hand-forged into the shape of hearts.
+Lovework is made of horseshoes that have been hand-forged into the shape of hearts.
 It will eventually become the second letter in the museum’s own LOVEwork, a free-standing sculpture that spells out the word love.
 LOVEworks can be seen in many towns and cities in Virginia, and are an initiative of the Virginia Tourism Corporation to encourage tourism and celebrate the Commonwealth’s motto, “Virginia is for Lovers."